Home Compare KPN.AS vs TIGO

 Koninklijke KPN N.V. vs Millicom International Cellular: Which Stock Looks Stronger in 2026?

-Millicom International Cellular holds the cleaner structural position, with the lead spread across stability and growth.
+The structural profiles are close, with Millicom International Cellular carrying a narrow edge on valuation.
 Koninklijke KPN still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON